Join Us

 North Chapel Sunday Services are held in the Sanctuary at 10 am.

-All service reflections will continue to be recorded.
+Service reflections will continue to be recorded whenever possible.

 The videos will be available on our YouTube channel here and website below.